 Positive disintegration as a creative act

 This frightening episode gave birth to an exercise, a series of photos expressing my loneliness in white light.
-The flat where I’m staying is surrounded by white buildings and white curtains, giving a pristine look to everything, even in the dark.
 I also made a playlist with songs that I listen to on my long walks around Berlin.

 If you reached this point, I see you and appreciate you.
 Thanks for reading and listening.